EMERGENCY SERVICES & SAFETY: MAUREEN DANIELS, CHAIR

-* Harry recently joined the board as co-chair of the Water Quality committee.
+* Harry has served as co-chair of the Water Quality committee since January 2020.

-* Purchasing a lot in 2004, Harry spent several years improving the property before building a weekend residence in 2008.
-In 2018 he completed construction on the home and moved to the lake full-time.
+* Purchasing a lot in 2004, Harry and his wife, Marci, spent several years improving the property before building a weekend residence in 2008.
+In 2018 they completed construction on the home and moved to the lake full-time.